A non-absorbing SIR stochastic lattice gas model on hybrid lattices: Results and Discussion

 \subsection{Cases $p\neq 0$}

 An analogous analysis can be done for the cases $p=1/2$ and $p=1.0$.
 Figs.~\ref{fig:04a} and \ref{fig:04a} display the order parameter $P$ as a function of the recovery rate $\lambda$ for the cases $p=1/2$ and $p=1$, respectively.
 As already remarked, both systems undergo also a second-order transition with their respective $P$ curves exhibiting a typical sigmoidal shape.
 While Figs.~\ref{fig:04a} and \ref{fig:04a} show the Binder cumulant for $p=1/2$ and $p=1$, respectively.
 From these figures, one see that the crossing points are located at $\lambda_{c}=0.228(4)$ for $p=1/2$ and $\lambda_{c}=0.275(0)$ for $p=1$.
 Likewise, we took the slope of the log-log of $\phi$ defined by Eq.~(\ref{eq:17}) versus $L$ to estimate the exponent ratio $1/\nu$ for $p=1/2$ and $p=1$ cases.
-Figs.~\ref{fig:04d} and \ref{fig:05d} display the linear curve fitting to the data for $p=1/2$ and $p=1$ cases, respectively.
+Figs.~\ref{fig:04d} and \ref{fig:05d} display the linear curve fitting to Eq.~(\ref{eq:20}) for $p=1/2$ and $p=1$ cases, respectively.
 Error bars were calculated by using Eq.~(\ref{eq:19}).
-We got $1/\nu=0.663\pm 0.029$ for $p=1/2$ and $1/\nu=0.683\pm 0.046$ for $p=1$.
-Such results strongly suggest that both cases are not in the same universality class of 2D dynamic percolation.
+We got $1/\nu=0.728\pm 0.013$ for $p=1/2$ (with a least reduced $\chi^{2}=1.14$ and a goodness-of-fit probability $Q=32.2\%$) and $1/\nu=0.716\pm 0.014$ for $p=1$ (with a least reduced $\chi^{2}=0.68$ and a goodness-of-fit probability $Q=75.5\%$).
+These estimates deviate, respectively, only 3\% and 4.5\% from the exact value of $1/\nu$.
+Such results strongly suggest that both cases are in the same universality class of 2D dynamic percolation.
 Moreover, these results are fairly close to each other, as one falls within only one standard deviation from the other.
 Similarly, we took the slopes of the log-log plots of $P$ and $\chi$ versus $L$ for both cases.
 Again, the red straight lines are linear regressions to the corresponding data.
-From Figs.~\ref{fig:04e} and \ref{fig:05e}, we obtained $\beta /\nu=0.097 \pm 0.003$ for $p=1/2$ and $\beta /\nu=0.084 \pm 0.004$ for $p=1$, respectively.
-While from Figs.~\ref{fig:04f} and \ref{fig:05f}, we got $\gamma /\nu=1.770\pm 0.006$ for $p=1/2$ and $\gamma /\nu=1.809 \pm 0.022$ for $p=1$, respectively.
-Except for the estimates of $\beta /\nu$, one can see that the estimates of $\gamma /\nu$ for both case are rather close to each other.
+From Figs.~\ref{fig:04e} and \ref{fig:05e}, we obtained $\beta /\nu=0.108 \pm 0.003$ for $p=1/2$ and $\beta /\nu=0.112 \pm 0.003$ for $p=1$, respectively.
+While from Figs.~\ref{fig:04f} and \ref{fig:05f}, we got $\gamma /\nu=1.79\pm 0.01$ for $p=1/2$ and $\gamma /\nu=1.776 \pm 0.009$ for $p=1$, respectively.
+As can be seen, these estimates are rather close to each other.
+These results clearly suggest that the non-absorbing SIR model on both hybrid lattices ($p=1/2$) and square lattices with first- and second-nearest neighbor interactions (case $p=1$) belong also to the same universality class as that of 2D dynamic percolation.
+Nevertheless, the critical threshold in the non-absorbing SIR model increases with increasing $p$-connection disorder.
 The estimates of the critical exponent ratios and the critical threshold $\lambda_{c}$ for all treated $p$ cases are summarized in Table~\ref{tab:1}.
-These results clearly indicate that the non-absorbing SIR model both on hybrid lattices ($p=1/2$) and on square lattices with first- and second-neighbor interactions (case $p=1$) belong each one to a new universality class different from that of 2D dynamic percolation.
-In addition, it was found that the critical threshold in the non-absorbing SIR model increases with increasing lattice connectivity.